superguaricho/foxdot-mode/README.md

 Assuming that you have installed SuperCollider, from Emacs do:

-    Alt-x install-fdq ENTER
+    install-foxdot-quark ENTER

-This run sclang in a Emacs buffer and, if you are in line, will install FoxDot quark and recompile the SuperCollider class library.
+This search for sclang and, if it is in your PATH, run it in a Emacs buffer.
+Then, if you are in line, will install FoxDot quark, recompile the SuperCollider class library and start the FoxDot quark for you.
 You must hear a simple sound.
-If not, do:
+If you don't hear it, do:

     Alt+x test-sc3 ENTER